labtrac/test-documentation/documentation/index.md

 * This Process will take 4 or 5 minutes for each PC.

-Once the TeamViewer link is available, the Labtrac Support Team can then proceed to install the latest Labtrac version on your PC and this will take around 20-30 minutes depending on broadband speeds and the modules that you have taken.
+Once the TeamViewer link is available, the Labtrac Support Team can then proceed to install the latest Labtrac version on your PC and this will take around 20-30 minutes depending on internet speeds and the modules that you have taken.